josephnewton861/funds-be/README.md

 | GET    | `http://localhost:3000/funds`         | Returns all funds stored in the database.                                  |
 | GET    | `http://localhost:3000/funds/:id`     | Returns a single fund by ID, including associated documents, holdings, and portfolio assets. |

-> **Note:** The preload endpoint currently runs on-demand but is intended for future automation.

 ---

 ## Database